d12frosted/elpa-mirror/gnu/auctex-readme.txt

 2 Activating preview-latex
 **************************

-After installation, the package may need to be activated (and remember to activate AUCTeX too).
-If preview-latex is installed via the Emacs package manager (ELPA), activation should be automatic upon installation.

-The usual activation (if it is not done automatically) would be

-     (load "preview-latex.el" nil t t)
+Successful installation automatically activates the package at Emacs startup.

-If you still don't get a "Preview" menu in LaTeX mode in spite of AUCTeX showing its "Command", your installation is broken.
+If you don't get a "Preview" menu in LaTeX mode in spite of AUCTeX showing its "Command", your installation is broken.
 One possible cause are duplicate Lisp files that might be detectable with 'M-x list-load-path-shadows <RET>'.